JianLoong/blog/content/blog/november-2019/minmax.md

 <p align="center">Method 3.
 Using <strong>streams</strong> </p>

-You can also do it using the summaryStatistics of the int stream class.
+Another way to do it is using the summaryStatistics of the int stream class.
 This is basically a **state object** for collecting statistics such as count, min max, sum and average.
 This would potentially be one of the better ways.
 This reason it is probably one of the better ways is because the **IntSummaryStatistics** is able to store other information as well besides the min and max, thus increasing its re-usability.
 So, there is no need for the iteration of the array itself again.

 ```java
 public void usingSummaryStats(int[] numbers){